Complete Guide to Understanding Your Computer Motherboard and Components

 24-pin ATX power supply connector.

-This is where you connect the ATX power supply on the motherboard.
+This is where you connect the ATX power supply to the motherboard.
 The corresponding connector has a small clip on the top that snaps to hold the connector in place.
 The connector is also keyed to ensure it only connects in one direction.

-SATA Connectors
+SATA Connectors on Computer Motherboard

 This is the connection point on the computer motherboard for mass storage devices such as hard disk drives, optical drives, and solid-state drives.
 Serial ATA succeeded the earlier Parallel ATA (PATA) standard to become the predominant interface for storage devices.

-Super IO Chip
+Super IO Chip on the Computer Motherboard

 Conclusion on Computer Motherboard